FAQs about the ONCA

 Note: Get Ready for the ONCA tools do not yet reflect recent changes made to the ONCA.

 We want to incorporate a new nonprofit.
 Should we wait for the ONCA to come into force?

-No. The ONCA is not expected to take effect before 2020.
+No. The ONCA is not expected to take effect before 2020, or later.
 You can incorporate under the current law, Ontario’s Corporations Act.
 Visit the How do we incorporate to learn more.
 However, you should learn about the ONCA and make your bylaws and Letters Patent as compliant with the ONCA as you can, while still conforming to Ontario’s Corporations Act (OCA).
 This will make your eventual transition to the ONCA easier.
 Another option is to incorporate under the Canada Not-for-Profit Corporations Act, the new federal legislation that governs nonprofit corporations.